Route every client through one managed MyInvois pipeline.

 Self-billed flows are your job

-When you issue invoices on a client's behalf, that's the LHDN self-billed pattern (types 11–14).
-It's not a side case — it's the core workflow for many tax agents.
+When you issue invoices on a client's behalf, that's the LHDN self-billed pattern (types 11 to 14).
+It's not a side case, it's the core workflow for many tax agents.
 The bridge covers all four self-billed types end to end.

 - 02